pingpong-labs/sky/docs/generators.md

 php artisan generate:scaffold user
 ```

-You can also specify the option "prefix" for this command.
-It is used as a "prefix" controller path , views, and also the route.
+You can also specify the option `prefix` for this command.
+It is used as a `prefix` controller path , views, and also the route.

 ```
 php artisan generate:scaffold task --fields="name:string, description=text" --prefix=admin